 I am not like Derek Chauvin.

 I WILL NEVER treat you how George Floyd was treated.

 And there are many many more just like ME.”

 This story was submitted to Love What Matters by Sadaka Kedar of Albany, New York.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email subscribe for our best stories.

 Read more stories like this: